THIRD PARTY LIABILITY CLAIMS

 - A construction worker injured by failed scaffolding set up by a subcontractor

-A third-party injury claim may allow you to recover portions of your wages not covered by worker’s compensation.
+A third-party injury claim may allow you to recover portions of your wages not covered by workman’s compensation.
 You can also recover damages for pain, suffering and other injuries.
 You can still file a third-party claim even if you’ve already filed for worker’s compensation.

 You can file for worker’s compensation benefits if you were injured at work, regardless of who was at fault.